The Farm Bill Must Support Farmers Affected by PFAS Contaminated Sewage Sludge

 Farmers are accustomed to regulation coming from the federal government without having the necessary support to navigate it.
 In this fight for our health, our first step must be supporting our affected farmers.
 If we begin with regulation without the necessary assistance, farmers will simply face an additional burden on their livelihoods that will hurt their communities and homes.

 The approach of offering financial and technical assistance first is vital to the success of the effort to protect our rural communities, and it is why farmers need to come forward in this fight.
 If those 70 million acres of potentially contaminated farmland are slowly discovered and farmers are left to cope with the devastation on their own, our rural communities and entire agricultural industry will be faced with the hollowing out of vital agricultural infrastructure.
-The first step must be passing the Relief for Farmers Hit with PFAS Act, and showing real support for our agricultural economy and the farmers who dependent on it.
+The first step must be passing the Relief for Farmers Hit with PFAS Act, and showing real support for our agricultural economy and the farmers who depend on it.

 Bill Pluecker